academe/laraveldkim/README.md

 (e.g. Sendgrid, or their ISP's SMTP server, or set up using Control Panel).
 In some instances this is not an option, and so this package was created to do the signing at the application level.

+Laravel uses [Swift Mailer](http://swiftmailer.org/) to handle its outgoing email, and Swift Mailer has built-in support for DKIM signing.
+This package injects the signing component each time a Swift message is instantiated.

 Limitations
 -----------